 Number of women leaders around the world has grown, but they’re still a small group

-Female leadership is more common in some regions of the world than others.
-The Nordic countries – with the exception of Sweden, which has never had a female head of government – stand out.
-As of 2014, Iceland had had a female president or prime minister during 20 of the past 50 years, the fourth-most in the world.
-Finland and Norway rank close behind, with 12 and 11 years respectively.
-Female leadership has also been more common in South and Southeast Asia as well as South America.
+Nordic countries – with the exception of Sweden, which has never had a female head of government – also stand out for their length of female leadership.
+As of 2017, Iceland has had a female president or prime minister in 20 of the past 50 years, the fourth-most in the world.
+Norway and Finland rank close behind, with 13 and 12 years, respectively.